 Must-visit spots:

-• DiverCity Tokyo & the Gundam Statue: A must-see for anime fans.
+DiverCity Tokyo & the Gundam Statue: This is a must-see stop for anime fans and photography enthusiasts.

-• Aqua City and Decks Tokyo Beach: Perfect for sea views, dining, and taking photos.
+Aqua City and Decks Tokyo Beach: It is ideal for enjoying sea views, relaxed dining, and taking photographs of the bay.

 Related Readings: First Time in Tokyo